hippocrat-dao/hpo-did-method-spec/HPO-DID-method-spec.md

 ## 3. Security Considerations
-* DID Document and Identifier are created following bitcoin spec(bip32, bip44 and so on), using [hippocrat-wallet-sdk](https://github.com/hippocrat-protocol/hippocrat-wallet-sdk).
+* DID Document and Identifier are created following bitcoin spec(bip32, bip44 and so on) using [hippocrat-wallet-sdk](https://github.com/hippocrat-protocol/hippocrat-wallet-sdk).
 * Security level is same with bitcoin.

 ## 4. Privacy Considerations
-* Privacy data is stored using peer-to-peer storage, in an encrypted way(by hpo-did-specific-idstring, first public key hex).
+* Privacy data can be stored in peer-to-peer storage and must be encrypted by user's public key using [hippocrat-wallet-sdk](https://github.com/hippocrat-protocol/hippocrat-wallet-sdk).
 * DID document itself does not include any privacy information.

 ## References